Limketkai Sons Milling Inc. vs. Court of Appeals

 Doctrines

-- Statute of Frauds — Under Article 1403(2)(e) of the Civil Code, an agreement for the sale of real property is unenforceable unless the same, or some note or memorandum thereof, is in writing and subscribed by the party charged or by his agent.
+- Statute of Frauds — An agreement for the sale of real property or an interest therein is unenforceable unless some note or memorandum thereof is in writing and subscribed by the party charged or his agent.
+The writing must contain the essential terms of the contract.

 Key Excerpts

-- "The acceptance of an offer must therefor be unqualified and absolute.
-In other words, it must be identical in all respects with that of the offer so as to produce consent or meeting of minds."
+- "The acceptance of an offer must therefore be unqualified and absolute.
+In other words, it must be identical in all respects with that of the offer so as to produce consent or meeting of the minds.
+This was not the case herein considering that petitioner's acceptance of the offer was qualified, which amounts to a rejection of the original offer."
+(On the lack of perfect consent)

-- "To consider them sufficient compliance with the Statute of Frauds is to betray the avowed purpose of the law to prevent fraud and perjury in the enforcement of obligations."
+- "To consider [petitioner's exhibits] sufficient compliance with the Statute of Frauds is to betray the avowed purpose of the law to prevent fraud and perjury in the enforcement of obligations depending for their evidence on the unassisted memory of witnesses..."
+(On the strict requirement of the Statute of Frauds)

 Precedents Cited

 - Toyota Shaw, Inc. v.
-Court of Appeals — Cited for the rule that a definite agreement on the manner of payment is an essential element in the formation of a binding contract of sale.
+Court of Appeals, 244 SCRA 320 (1995) — Cited for the rule that a definite agreement on the manner of payment of the price is an essential element in the formation of a binding and enforceable contract of sale.

 - Asia Production Co., Inc. v.
-Pano — Cited regarding the purpose of the Statute of Frauds to prevent fraud and perjury by requiring certain contracts to be evidenced by a writing signed by the party to be charged.
+Pano, 205 SCRA 458 (1992) — Cited to emphasize the purpose of the Statute of Frauds is to prevent fraud and perjury.

 Provisions

-- Article 1475 of the Civil Code — Provides that a contract of sale is perfected at the moment there is a meeting of minds upon the thing and the price.
+- Article 1475, Civil Code — Provides that a contract of sale is perfected at the moment there is a meeting of minds upon the thing and the price.

-- Article 1319 of the Civil Code — States that consent is manifested by the meeting of offer and acceptance, and that a qualified acceptance constitutes a counter-offer.
+- Article 1319, Civil Code — Defines consent as the meeting of offer and acceptance; states that a qualified acceptance constitutes a counter-offer.

-- Article 1403(2)(e) of the Civil Code — Statute of Frauds provision declaring unenforceable agreements for the sale of real property unless evidenced by a writing subscribed by the party charged.
+- Article 1403(2)(e), Civil Code (Statute of Frauds) — Declares unenforceable agreements for the sale of real property unless evidenced by a writing subscribed by the party charged.

 Notable Dissenting Opinions